 - Stamp duty

-Looking just at its price you cannot judge the stock price, a $200 stock can be cheap if the company’s earnings prospects are high enough, while a $10 stock can be expensive if earning potential is low.
-The P/E ratio is the correct judge of the valuation of the stock.
+Looking just at its price, you cannot judge the stock price; a $200 stock can be cheap if the company’s earnings prospects are high enough, while a $10 stock can be expensive if earning potential is low.
+The P/E ratio is the correct judge of the valuation of the capital.

-Mutual Fund is an association which pools the savings of the investors who share common financial goals.
+Mutual Fund is an association that pools the savings of the investors who share common financial goals.
 The money collected by the number of investors is invested in different types of financial instruments for the mutual benefit of its members.
-The income earned on these investments is then shared by the unit holders in proportion to the number of units held by them.
-A mutual fund has the sponsor, trustees, Asset Management Company and custodian.
+The unitholders then share the income earned on these investments in proportion to the number of units held by them.
+A mutual fund has the sponsor, trustees, Asset Management Company, and custodian.
 Mutual funds schemes are classified on the following basis:

 Maturity Period – Open-ended and closed-ended schemes.

-Investment Objective – Growth scheme, Income scheme, and balanced scheme.
+Investment Objective – Growth scheme, Income scheme, and balanced system.

-Other schemes – Liquid fund, Gilt fund Index fund, Sector fund, and Tex saving fund.
+Other schemes – Liquid fund, Gilt fund Index fund, Sector fund, and Tex is saving fund.

 Dow’s Theory is the oldest and the most known theories of technical analysis.
-It was proposed by Charles H. Dow.
+Charles H. Dow proposed it.
 Dow’s theory has put forward six basic principles:

 The averages discount everything.

 Lines indicate movements.
-Such a movement indicates either accumulation or distribution.
+Such a move shows either accumulation or distribution.

 Price-volume relationships provide background.